climech/grit/README.md

 Children: 0
 ```

-Two parents!
-Now we're really taking advantage of the multitree.

-If we wanted to draw an accurate representation of the whole multitree, it might look something like this:
+If we wanted to draw an accurate representation of the entire multitree at this point, it might look something like this:

 <p align="center">
   <img src="docs/assets/fig2.png" width="750" />